Coherence-gated quantum devices via real-time weak measurement: Protocol and theoretical framework

 \subsection{Simulation parameters}

 All simulations use the parameters in Table~\ref{tab:params}.
 With these values, the measurement rates ($\gx/2\pi = \gz/2\pi = 0.1$~MHz) are ten times larger than the intrinsic decoherence rates ($\grel/2\pi = \gdeph/2\pi = 0.01$~MHz), placing the system in a regime where measurement-induced dynamics dominate.

 The QuTiP package~\cite{Johansson2012_Qutip,Johansson2013_Qutip2} generates ground-truth trajectories via \texttt{smesolve}; the same measurement records are then fed to each estimator for fair comparison.
 The pointwise overcertification analysis (Sec.~\ref{sec:pointwise}) uses $N_\mathrm{traj} = 10^6$ Bloch-vector trajectories for improved statistics.

+All trajectories are initialized in a pure equatorial state $\ket{+} = (\ket{0}+\ket{1})/\sqrt{2}$ (so $S(0) = 1$), and every estimator is initialized at that same state, so the error process of Sec.~\ref{sec:pointwise} starts at $E(0) = 0$.
+Successive routing events use freshly re-initialized qubits, making rounds conditionally independent and identically distributed given the device model--an assumption used in the sequential composition of Sec.~\ref{sec:composable}.

+The QuTiP trajectory figures use the angular rates listed in Table~\ref{tab:params}.
+The Bloch-vector pointwise analysis of Sec.~\ref{sec:pointwise} uses the corresponding dimensionless rate ratios \emph{without} the explicit $2\pi$ factor; this rescales time and the OU rate parameters $\mu, \sigma_E, \nu$ but leaves the stationary dimensionless error statistics $\bar{E}$, $\mathrm{Var}(E)$, and the tail probabilities unchanged.